 The bridge reminds us of Roman structures, but was designed by a Japanese, Sakuro Tanabe in the 1890s.
 Tanabe was only 22 years old at the time.
 This aqueduct brings water from Lake Biwa to the temple.
-There must have been a lot of pressure to build a bridge in the most noble temple in Japan.
-He managed to accomplish this through his passion for engineering and design, and was also was prepared to take responsibility if the bridge had failed.
+There must have been a lot of pressure to build this structure in what was the most noble temple in Japan, it is said that Tanabewas also was prepared to take responsibility if the bridge had failed.

-He had his own policy that stated, “Every architectural structure should be perfect from any perspective.”
+Tanabe had his own policy that stated, “Every architectural structure should be perfect from any perspective.”
 It is indeed beautiful from any direction and perfectly matches the scenery of Nanzen-ji.
-Its unique scenery and continuous arches intrigues me.
 You can get to the top of the canal using the stone staircases and have a nice walk along the water.

 Nanzenji Fukuchicho, Sakyo Ward, Kyoto, Kyoto Prefecture 606-8435